-- 3 Except where the School has given permission for initial registration for the PhD degree alone, each student will register initially for a programme of studies leading to both the MPhil and PhD degrees.
-Such a programme will not result in examination for a PhD unless the student has been upgraded in accordance with paragraph 14 of these Regulations. - 4 At the discretion of the teaching department and the Academic Registrar students may register for the MPhil or PhD degree with exemption from part of the programme if they have already begun a programme for that (or an equivalent) degree at another university. - 5 Every student is required to follow a programme of study at the School, which may entail attendance at lectures and coursework, under the supervision of teachers of the School. - 6 The School - 6.1 will have an advisory Code of Good Practice for Research Students and their Supervisors and - 6.2 will appoint supervisor(s) for each student in accordance with the Code. - 7 Part-time registration is available in some departments to students who need to spread their studies over a longer period because of outside commitments.
+- 4 Except where the School has given permission for initial registration for the PhD degree alone, each student will register initially for an MPhil programme.
+Such a programme will not result in examination for a PhD unless the student has been upgraded in accordance with regulation 13.
+Alternatively, some research programmes may require initial registration onto an MRes programme.
+Such a programme will not result in examination for a PhD unless the student has been upgraded in accordance with local regulations for upgrade to PhD from an MRes programme (as required by regulation 2). - 5 At the discretion of the teaching department and the Research Degrees Subcommittee Chair students may register for the MPhil or PhD degree with exemption from part of the programme if they have already begun a programme for that (or an equivalent) degree at another university.
+This can include exemption from taught course(s) requirement(s) but will not normally include exemption from the School's upgrade requirements. - 6 Part-time registration is available in some departments to students who need to spread their studies over a longer period because of outside commitments.
 Students will be eligible to register on a part-time basis if they are in one or more of the following categories and can provide documentary evidence:

-Employed or self-employed in London;
+Employed or self-employed at the time of applying for registration;

-Registered as unemployed and over 25 years old;
+- Registered as unemployed and over 25 years old; - Retired;

-Retired;

-With significant caring responsibilities such as caring for children under school age or as the main carer for an elderly or disabled person.
+With significant caring responsibilities such as caring for children under school age or the main carer for an elderly or disabled person.